marcosalvalaggio/edamame/docs/index.rst

 Welcome to Edamame's documentation!
 ===================================

-Edamame is born under the inspiration of the `pandas-profiling <https://github.com/ydataai/pandas-profiling>`_ , `pycaret <https://github.com/pycaret/pycaret>`_, and `yellowbrick <https://github.com/DistrictDataLabs/yellowbrick>`_ packages.
-The scope of edamame is to build friendly and helpful functions for handling the exploratory data analysis (EDA) step in a dataset studied and then train and analyse a model's battery for regression or classification problems.
+Edamame is inspired by packages such as `pandas-profiling <https://github.com/ydataai/pandas-profiling>`_, `pycaret <https://github.com/pycaret/pycaret>`_, and `yellowbrick <https://github.com/DistrictDataLabs/yellowbrick>`_.
+The goal of Edamame is to provide user-friendly functions for conducting exploratory data analysis (EDA) on datasets, as well as for training and analyzing batteries of models for regression or classification problems.

 To install the package,